Endless Forms Most Beautiful (album): Recording

 On 8 October Nightwish recorded with Pip Williams and the orchestra at Angel Recording Studios.
 Jansen, who had never worked with an orchestra before, said that she was "stunned by the professionalism of the players, the conductor James Shearman, the studio engineers and by the amazing arrangements Pip made".
 On 14 October they were still in London, recording choir ensembles (including the Metro Voices) and percussion instruments.
 According to Holopainen, "This must be the sixth or seventh time we're working with these people.
 We've realized what they can do during these years.
 So it's really not a surprise any more but it hasn't ceased to amaze me.
 The level of professionalism is just unbelievable.
 But even more importantly, they clearly like what they're doing.
 The guys we've worked with for over 10 years are still up for it."

 On 16 October Nightwish announced that evolutionary biologist and author Richard Dawkins would be a guest on the album.
 Holopainen wrote a letter to Dawkins, who answered two weeks later by email that he had never heard of the band; he became interested after listening to some of their songs on the Internet.
 His parts of the song "The Greatest Show on Earth" were recorded by Michael Taylor at Hats Off Studios in Oxford.
+Dawkins recorded narrations of writings by Carl Sagan, Walt Whitman, Darwin, Holopainen and himself; not all were used in the album, but Holopainen said he planned to incorporate others into the live show.
+Holopainen got to know more about Dawkin's work after Donockley introduced him to his books, all of which were read by Holopainen, except An Appetite for Wonder.

 The album's mixing, by Holopainen and longtime collaborators Mikko Karmila and Tero Kinnunen, began on 29 October 2014.
 On 16 December Nightwish reported that mixing was finished.
 It was mastered by Mika Jussila at Finnvox in January 2015.